cortexproject/cortex/docs/configuration/config-file-reference.md

     # Path at which alertmanager configurations are stored.
     # CLI flag: -alertmanager.storage.local.path
     [path: <string> | default = ""]

+  gcs:
+    # Name of GCS bucket to put chunks in.
+    # CLI flag: -alertmanager.storage.gcs.bucketname
+    [bucket_name: <string> | default = ""]

+    # The size of the buffer that GCS client for each PUT request.
+0 to disable
+    # buffering.
+    # CLI flag: -alertmanager.storage.gcs.chunk-buffer-size
+    [chunk_buffer_size: <int> | default = 0]

+    # The duration after which the requests to GCS should be timed out.
+    # CLI flag: -alertmanager.storage.gcs.request-timeout
+    [request_timeout: <duration> | default = 0s]

+  s3:
+    # S3 endpoint URL with escaped Key and Secret encoded.
+If only region is
+    # specified as a host, proper endpoint will be deduced.
+Use
+    # inmemory:///<bucket-name> to use a mock in-memory implementation.
+    # CLI flag: -alertmanager.storage.s3.url
+    [s3: <url> | default = ]

+    # Comma separated list of bucket names to evenly distribute chunks over.
+    # Overrides any buckets specified in s3.url flag
+    # CLI flag: -alertmanager.storage.s3.buckets
+    [bucketnames: <string> | default = ""]

+    # Set this to `true` to force the request to use path-style addressing.
+    # CLI flag: -alertmanager.storage.s3.force-path-style
+    [s3forcepathstyle: <boolean> | default = false]

+# Enable the experimental alertmanager config api.
+# CLI flag: -experimental.alertmanager.enable-api
+[enable_api: <boolean> | default = false]
 ```

 ### `table_manager_config`